nucypher/nucypher/docs/source/architecture/contracts.md

 Alice uses a network of Ursula miners to deploy policies.
 In order to take advantage of the network, Alice chooses miners and deploys policies with fees for those miners.
-Alice can choose miners by herself ("handpicked") or by using `sample(uint256[], uint16)` method of the contract `MinersEscrow` ("sampling").
+Alice can choose miners by herself ("handpicked") or by using `MinersEscrow.sample(uint256[], uint16)` - This is  known as ("sampling").
 `sample` parameters are:
 * The array of absolute values
 * Minimum number of periods during which tokens are locked This method will return only active miners.

-In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes16, uint16, uint256, address[])`, by specifying miners addresses, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
+In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes16, uint16, uint256, address[])`, , specifying the miner's addresses, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
 Payment should be added to the transaction in ETH and the amount is `firstReward * miners.length + rewardRate * periods * miners.length`.
 The reward rate must be greater than or equal to the minimum reward for each miner in the list.
 The first period's reward is not refundable, and can be zero.